setoc/data-model-transform-perl/README.md

 Multiple users can work in parallel, creating changes to the data model, and all changes can be merged into a single data model.

-# perl dependencies
+## perl dependencies
+(these have dependencies of their own)
-DBIx-Lite
+- DBIx-Lite
-Data-UUID
+- Data-UUID
-Log-Dispatch
+- Log-Dispatch
-Log-Log4perl
+- Log-Log4perl